zackzhaoo/k8s-security-hardening/README.md

 demonstrating defense-in-depth across identity, network, workload, and secrets management control domains

-Built as a refrence for teams securing mission-critical workloads on Kubernetes Each control is documented with the threat it targets/mitigates along with its mapping to NIST 800-53 and MITRE ATT&CK
+Built as a refrence for teams securing mission-critical workloads on Kubernetes Each control is documented with the threat it targets/mitigates

 ## Architecture
 Admission layer: OPA Gatekeeper (blocks non-compliant resources at creation)